valandro/nginx/README.md

 ```
 Here you can redirect a request for your **domain.com** to a localhost port, where could be running your app.

+### Cerbot
+Certbot is an easy-to-use automatic client that fetches and deploys SSL/TLS certificates for your web server.
+Certbot was developed by EFF and others as a client for Let’s Encrypt and was previously known as “the official Let’s Encrypt client” or “the Let’s Encrypt Python client.”
+Certbot will also work with any other CAs that support the ACME protocol.

 ### License
 [MIT License](LICENSE)